 He is a recipient of the Commonwealth of Kentucky’s Education, Arts and Humanities Service Award and the National Partnership for Juvenile Services’ James Gould Award for Leadership and Vision.

-He received his undergraduate degree in Psychology from Centre College in Danville, Kentucky and his Masters Degree in Criminal Justice Administration from Eastern Kentucky University.
+He received his B.A. in Psychology from Centre College in Danville, Kentucky and his M.A. in Criminal Justice Administration from Eastern Kentucky University.